darrenrevans10/movie-directory/README.md

 # Movie Directory

-Movie Directory is built in React with an Express backend.
-This app allows users to view and search their favorite movies!
+Movie Directory is a mobile-friendly web application built in React with an Express backend.
+Users can search and view hundreds of movies.

-This application can be viewed [HERE](https://darrens-movie-directory.herokuapp.com/)
+[Movie Directory](https://darrens-movie-directory.herokuapp.com/) <-- Check out ths app here!

 ## Running & Developing Locally